PasHyde/relate/README.md

 [41.666667 16.666667 70.37037  58.333333 33.333333 62.962963]
 ```

-This can be used as input to scipy hierarchical clustering algorithms:
+This, on the other hand, can be used as input in scipy hierarchical clustering algorithms:

 ```python
 from matplotlib import pyplot as plt